leixiaofeng-astar/eye_rasabot/data/nlu.md

 - I have concerns about pterygium surgery

 ## intent: pterygium-postoperative-cornearefractive
+- What are the complications of pterygium surgery?
+- What are the side effects of pterygium surgery?
+- What problems can pterygium surgery cause?
-- Do I have to come back for follow up after pterygium surgery?
+- What should I take note of after pterygium surgery?
+- Will the pterygium come back?
-- Do I need to come back for check up after pterygium surgery?
+- What is the risk of recurrence after pterygium surgery?
+- Will the pterygium grow back again?
-- How often do I have to come back after pterygium surgery?
+- How common are side effects of pterygium surgery?
+- Will the pterygium recur?
-- When do I need to return for follow up after pterygium surgery?
+- Will I get an infection from pterygium surgery?
-- Why must I come for follow up after pterygium surgery?
+- Will my vision be affected by pterygium surgery?
-- How come I must go for follow up after pterygium surgery?
+- Will I go blind from pterygium surgery?
-- Why is follow up important after pterygium surgery?
-- What does the eye doctor do during follow up for pterygium surgery?
-- What does the eye doctor monitor after pterygium surgery?
-- What happens in the clinic after pterygium surgery?
+- What is the risk of going blind from pterygium surgery?
-- How does the eye doctor check my healing after pterygium surgery?
+- Will pterygium surgery spoil my eyes?
+- Will pterygium surgery injure my eyes?
+- Will pterygium surgery harm my eyes?
+- Does pterygium surgery cause scarring?

 ## intent: pterygium-postoperative-cornearefractive_102
 - What happens after pterygium surgery?